BLOG Full Rebrand vs. Logo Redesign

 There are a lot of things that go into the visual aspects of your brand.
 But we’re simplifying things by boiling it down to a comparison of an update to your logo, and a complete rehaul of your brand.

 A logo redesign is where your logo gets a few tweaks: the colors, name, and main image or symbols stay the same, but you might update the font or make things a little more modern or streamlined.
 A great example of this is when Instagram changed its logo and app icon in 2016.
 (However, if you’re feeling nostalgic for the old camera option, here’s how you can change it to display on your phone.)
 If your logo gets an update, you’ll obviously update things like your website, business cards, social profiles, etc. But these updates will all be cosmetic – like deciding to shave off your beard to change things up a bit rather than completely changing your entire persona.
-If you’ve followed any kind of sports oMakeoverver several years, you’ve seen this kind of update firsthand.
+If you’ve followed any kind of sports over several years, you’ve seen this kind of update firsthand.
 Take, for example, the Utah Jazz, who decided to go into “dark mode” with their logo and colors.

 A full rebrand, on the other hand, is a rehaul of everything: your logo will probably be redesigned or updated, but so will a lot of other things.
 Your business's name might change, as well as the colors or symbols used in the visual aspects of your brand.
 But rebranding is also about changing how you are perceived by the public.
 It goes beyond a complete visual change and will require you to communicate about your work and your identity differently than you have been.
 If life was a romcom, this would be Steve Carrell’s transformation in Crazy Stupid Love.